 Any suspicions or concerns that you may have should, in the first instance, be reported to the

-O’Kelly, who have been trained to a foundation level.
+Designated Safeguarding Lead, Fiona Morgan, or the Deputy Designated Safeguarding Leads, Mia Patterson or Barbara Beczko, who have been trained to an appropriate level.
 You will be requested to fill in and sign a

 concern sheet.
-The Lead Child Protection Person or the deputy should then report all cases to
+The Designated Safeguarding Lead or the one of the deputies should then report all cases to

 In Office Hours: